-What’s the most important for our kids?
+What’s most important for our kids?

 Walking down the aisles in the toy section at the store can be so overwhelming.
 Brightly coloured packaging, buttons to test, words like ‘Educational’ and ‘Learning’ plastered all over them.

-This being said, I must question whether the proclaimed ‘educational’ toys are just that or is this a marketing tool used to lure consumers by appealing to the need to give the best to our kids?
+This being said, I must question whether the proclaimed ‘educational’ toys are just that or are this a marketing tool used to lure consumers by appealing to the need to give the best to our kids?

 Us parents always want the best for our kids.
 We want to give them the best start to life and the marketing crew at the toy companies are playing on this primal emotion.

 Do these toys with their flashy slogans, batteries and buttons really offer our children the best educational learning experiences for their targeted age?